Taking AP Exams in 2021

 Where can I find AP textbooks?

 AP courses use college-level textbooks, but there are no official AP textbooks.
-Go to the AP Course Audit Explore by Course to see examples of textbooks the College Board recommends.
+Go to the AP Course Audit Explore by Course to see examples of textbooks the College Board recommends to teachers.
 Select a course, then click “Example Textbook List.”
 You can also contact United States–India Educational Foundation for guidance.

 Can I use something other than my passport to register for AP Exams?